agundy/mc/README.md

 # Getting Started

 MC is built using Sinatra and has minimal dependencies.
 You can define a webhook to listen in `events.yml` like:

 ```
+example_app_deploy_event:
+  endpoint: /example_app/deploy
-- event: Deploy Example
+  event: Deploy Example
   responsiblities:
-    - name: Deploy
+    - task_name: Deploy
       repo: git://agundy/example.git
       playbook: ./deploys/deploy.yml
   closing: